sauch168/CS135-Project-A2/README.md

     - NB = naive bayes
     - KNN5 = KNN with 5 neighbors, KNN7 is 7 neighbors, KNN9 is 9 neighbors
     - accuracy = average accuracy
-    - accuracies = accuracy of each combination (20 if 3 training 3 testing, 6 if 5 training 1 testing)
+    - accuracies = accuracy of each combination (20 if 3 training 3 testing because 6 choose 3, 6 if 5 training 1 testing because 6 choose 1)
     - loss = average hinge loss
-    - losses = hinge loss of each combination (20 if 3 training 3 testing, 6 if 5 training 1 testing)
+    - losses = hinge loss of each combination (20 if 3 training 3 testing because 6 choose 3, 6 if 5 training 1 testing because 6 choose 1)
     - same label/set legends as above
 - Misc files:
     - clS